jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/listingPage/listingPage.rst

 Listing page
 ============

 Listing page contains envelopes list divided by folders according to envelopes statuses.
 Also there are placed tools for single and several envelopes management.
 Full list of functionality you can find below.

+**Content list**

 .. toctree::